MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

 1. [Split the data into three different sets (Training, Validation, and Test sets)](#testing-and-validation-techniques).
 2. Train different models using Training set.
+   - On different polynomial degrees
+   - On different regularization parameters
 3. Choose the best model using the validation set.
 4. Test the generalization error of the chosen model using the test set.

+- When evaluating the training error, it is useful to set a baseline of performance.
+Baseline of performance is the level of error you reasonably hope the learning algorithm to get to.
+   - Human level performanceis a good measure for unstructured data like audio, video, or text.
+Ex., humans has 10.2% error rate while transcribing audio, so we hope our algorithm to reach the same.
+   - Competing algorithms performance.
+   - Guess based on experience.
 #### Bias Variance Tradeoff

 ![Variance vs Bias](ML%20images/Variance_vs_Bias.png)